 Not all data breaches make it to the newspaper headlines.
 Some remain dormant and hidden for years.
 Hackers use them as backdoors to collect and circulate information or to look for other loopholes.
-The questions here is- How would you know if an application has been hacked?
+The questions here are- How would you know if an application has been hacked?

-Log entries have unexplained entries.
+Log entries have unexplained entries

 When application log messages are checked and monitored properly, they tell a lot about access, location, and time.
 Most companies are either too busy to scan through these logs or just do not care.
-Following are some of the signs that can help find out if there is something wrong with the application.
+The following are some of the signs that can help find out if there is something wrong with the application.

-- Log information on internal file transfers and web server communicating to user machines is critical too.
+- Log information on internal file transfers and web servers communicating to user machines is critical too.
 While security experts place all their focus on external threats, it can be a sign of someone already in the network through the application and now moving inside.

 - Application log should ideally create entries for admin activities, user account setups, and changes.
 It ensures you log everything even when attackers create random backdoors and accounts.

-Web application performance change.
+Web application performance change

 - Is the application redirecting website users to a different or unknown page?
 Look for malware that can alter page function.
 Also, check if something in the database has been changed.